cyberbotics/webots-doc/robotis-op2/walking-parameters.md

 %end

-`Swing top down` is the up and down swaying of DARwIn-OP's body during walking.
+`Swing top down` is the up and down swaying of the body during walking.
 Unit is in millimeter.

 %figure "Walking: swing top down parameter"